 - Czech Agriculture and Food Inspection Authority (CAFIA) food inspections and control.
 CAFIA conducts testing based on their Annual Control Plan.
 Products that are listed in the Plan are typically those that often appear in the RASFF.
 In 2019 CAFIA tested 69 samples of food products containing or produced from corn, soy, flax seed, papaya, and rice for the presence of biotech material.
 The detection laboratories also check for genetic modification in tomatoes, potatoes, and oilseeds. - Central Institute for Supervising and Testing in Agriculture seeds and feed supervision.
-The Institute has been testing both domestically produced and imported seeds since 2006, namely corn, soy, and rapeseed for the adventitious presence of bioengineered events. - State Veterinary Administration supervision of animal origin products.
+The Institute has been testing both domestically produced and imported seeds since 2006, namely corn, soy, and rapeseed for the adventitious presence of bioengineered events.

-- State Institute for Drug Control covers medicinal products. - Custom Authorities oversee exports and imports.
+- State Veterinary Administration supervision of animal origin products. - State Institute for Drug Control covers medicinal products. - Custom Authorities oversee exports and imports.
 Testing of imports is quite rare, as there are almost no direct imports to the Czech Republic.
 Commodities, feeds, and foods are typically transshipped through other EU countries, where testing and monitoring is conducted at the ports of entry. - Regional Agricultural Agencies of the Ministry of Agriculture oversee field control of cultivation (compliance with coexistence rules).

-There are five authorized detection laboratories, including The National Reference Laboratory for GMO Identification and DNA Fingerprinting, the Crop Research Institute, Prague available for these authorities.
+There are five authorized detection laboratories, including the National Reference Laboratory for GMO (NRL GMO), under the State Health Institute in Brno or the NRL GMO in the Crop Research Institute in Prague.